 We wanted to first test the capabilities of a product like this with our own employees on our campus in Sacramento, California.
 A group of 26 beta testers have been wearing the frames, tracking their progress, and providing invaluable feedback.
 This has allowed our talented team of Shop engineers to provide real-time hardware and software fixes as we develop the next generation of the prototype.

-Our ultimate goal with this project is to provide the wearer with contextualized health data about themselves.
+Our ultimate goal with this project is to provide the wearer with more health data about themselves.

 “Ultimately, this is not about just tracking steps and calories,” says Jay.
-“The goal with this project is to build on these initial capabilities and, in the future, provide our members with Contextual Health data about themselves that they can then use to feel empowered and make better decisions in their lives.”
+“The goal with this project is to build on these initial capabilities and, in the future, provide our members with more health data about themselves that they can then use to feel empowered and make better decisions in their lives.”

 It all boils down to spotting potential problems with your health before they become an issue, identifying the causes, and being empowered to do something about it.